 From The Boston Herald:

-America's largest property crime was the unsolved Gardner Museum heist of 1990.
-THE TEMPEST, the new Bowers and Hunter novel, imagines what happened to Rembrandt's The Storm on the Sea of Galilee, one of 13 works of art stolen in the robbery.
+The largest property theft in U.S. history was the unsolved Gardner Museum heist of 1990.
+THE TEMPEST, the second book in the Bowers and Hunter series, imagines what happened to Rembrandt's The Storm on the Sea of Galilee, one of 13 works of art stolen in the robbery.

 Read the op-ed here.